Addressing Dishonesty and AI

 Examples of assessments that are specific to your course and your discipline

 “During the last three weeks, we’ve been studying the factors that play a role in major weather events.
 Below you will find data about a potential weather event, including some highly contextual variables related to regional geography in Florida, its coastal areas, and beyond.
-One of our main goals in our course is to be able to analyze data but to also be able to translate that data into something understandable to the average person who is not an atmospheric scientist!
+One of our main goals in our course is to be able to translate this kind of data into something understandable to the average person who is not an atmospheric scientist.
 For this written assignment, you will be doing just that: you’ll respond to a panicked email from a friend in Florida who is sure that a hurricane is going to hit.
 You will use the data, make some predictions, and respond to your friend’s concerns.
-More details are posted in our course learning management system.
+More details are posted in our Brightspace course.
 This assignment will be useful to you and to people you care about as it is an all-too-familiar situation that we find ourselves in more and more frequently!”

 8. Have students analyze and evaluate writing generated by AI and make critical decisions about their own writing

-Academic writing is a way to tackle problems in our disciplines; every text we ask students to craft should be part of the disciplinary thinking our courses aim them toward.
-When the writing we assign them is meaningful to students and is part of a larger plan to help them develop their writing and thinking skills, students are less likely to cheat.
+When the writing we assign is meaningful to students and is part of a larger plan to help them develop their writing and thinking skills, students are less likely to cheat.
 We can, however, strengthen their resolve to resist shortcuts like ChatGPT by having them thoughtfully evaluate the writing it generates.
-Students can compare outlines, paragraphs, or short essays generated by ChatGPT in relation to your assignment rubrics or to previous students’ strong work.
-If you have students compare examples, don’t initially reveal which example was written by a student and which was AI produced.
+For example, students can compare outlines, paragraphs, or short essays generated by ChatGPT in relation to your assignment rubrics or to previous students’ strong work.
+If you have students compare examples, don’t initially reveal which example was written by a student and which was AI-produced.
 Students will be able to explore the differences between these examples and note critical weaknesses in the AI example.
-Alternately AI produced outlines and writing could be critically analyzed by students and they can annotate, edit, or revise the AI produced text.
+Alternately AI-produced outlines and writingcan be critically analyzed by students and they can annotate, edit, or revise the AI produced text.
 As you consider how you can help your students become critical of ChatGPT and other AI interfaces as writing generators, be sure your assignments are still aligned with the learning goals that you have for your students.
 A word of caution here: while some instructors rush to embrace ChatGPT as a teaching tool, it is unproductive to structure activities that are unrelated to the disciplinary thinking you want students to practice.

 Examples of analytic prompts to guide students in an evaluation of AI-generated text